liferay/liferay-screens/ios/README.md

 ![liferay-context.plist file](Documentation/Images/liferay-context.png)

 Great!
 Your project should now be ready for Liferay Screens.
-Next, you'll learn how to use widgets in your project.
+Next, you'll learn how to use screenlets in your project.

-## Using Widgets
+## Using Screenlets

-Now you're ready to start using widgets in your project.
+Now you're ready to start using screenlets in your project.
 First, use Interface Builder to insert a new UIView in your Storyboard or XIB file.
 This is shown in the following screenshot:

 ![Add UIWindow](Documentation/Images/add-uiwindow.png "Add UIWindow")

-Next, change the Custom Class to widget's class name.
-For example, if you're using `LoginWidget`, then enter that as the Custom Class name.
+Next, change the Custom Class to screenlet's class name.
+For example, if you're using `LoginScreenlet`, then enter that as the Custom Class name.
 This is shown here:

 ![Change Custom Class](Documentation/Images/custom-class.png "Change Custom Class")

-Now you need to conform the widget's delegate protocol in your `ViewController` class.
-For example, for the `LoginWidget` this is `LoginWidgetDelegate`.
+Now you need to conform the screenlet's delegate protocol in your `ViewController` class.
+For example, for the `LoginScreenlet` this is `LoginScreenletDelegate`.

 ![Conform delegate](Documentation/Images/conform-delegate.png "Conform delegate")

-Now that the widget's delegate protocol is conformed in your `ViewController` class, go back to Interface Builder and connect the widget's delegate to your view controller.
-If the widget you're using has more outlets, you can assign them as well.
+Now that the screenlet's delegate protocol is conformed in your `ViewController` class, go back to Interface Builder and connect the screenlet's delegate to your view controller.
+If the screenlet you're using has more outlets, you can assign them as well.

 ![Connect delegate in Interface Builder](Documentation/Images/xcode-delegate.png "Connect delegate in Interface Builder")

 _Note there are [some issues](http://stackoverflow.com/questions/26180268/interface-builder-iboutlet-and-protocols-for-delegate-and-datasource-in-swift/26180481#26180481) connecting outlet to Swift source code.
 You can change delegate datatype or just assign the outlets by code._

 Awesome!
-Now you know how to use widgets in your projects.
-However, if you want to use widgets from Objective-C code, there are a few more things that you need to take care of.
+Now you know how to use screenlets in your projects.
+However, if you want to use screenlets from Objective-C code, there are a few more things that you need to take care of.
 These are presented in the next section.
-If you don't need to use widgets from Objective-C, you can skip this section and proceed to the list of available widgets below.
+If you don't need to use screenlets from Objective-C, you can skip this section and proceed to the list of available screenlets below.

-### Using Widgets from Objective-C Code
+### Using Screenlets from Objective-C Code

-If you want to invoke widget classes from your Objective-C code, then there are a couple of additional header files that you need to import.
+If you want to invoke screenlet classes from your Objective-C code, then there are a couple of additional header files that you need to import.
 Their import statements are shown here:

     #import "liferay-screens-bridge.h"
     #import "[name_of_your_project]-Swift.h"